-Mepolizumab is another humanized monoclonal antibody.
+Mepolizumab (Nucala®) is a humanized monoclonal antibody.
 It works to recognize and block IL-5, and is approved for use in the U.S. to treat patients aged 12 years or older who have eosinophilic asthma.
 It is used in combination with other asthma medications.

 - Reslizumab is another anti-IL-5 monoclonal antibody.
 It is approved for use in the U.S. as an add-on treatment for patients aged 18 years or older who have eosinophilic asthma.